Disease Guide ·Aortic Stenosis ·2026

 4Is aortic stenosis hereditary in dogs?

-Yes, aortic stenosis has a strong genetic component.
-It's inherited as a complex trait — not a simple dominant/recessive pattern, making elimination through breeding challenging.
-Affected dogs, their parents, and siblings should not be bred.
-Reputable breeders screen breeding stock with echocardiograms performed by board-certified cardiologists.
-The OFA cardiac certification program helps track results.
+Yes - inherited as a complex trait, not simple dominant/recessive, making elimination through breeding difficult.
+Affected dogs, parents, and siblings shouldn't be bred.
+Reputable breeders screen with echocardiograms by board-certified cardiologists.
+OFA cardiac certification tracks results.

 5Can aortic stenosis cause sudden death?

-Yes, particularly in severe cases.
-The thickened heart muscle is prone to dangerous arrhythmias, especially during exercise or excitement.
-Sudden death can be the first symptom in some dogs, with no prior warning signs.
-This is why moderate to severe cases require exercise restriction and beta-blocker medication.
-The risk is highest in young dogs with severe stenosis.
-Regular cardiac monitoring is essential.
+Yes - particularly in severe cases.
+The thickened heart muscle is prone to dangerous arrhythmias during exercise or excitement.
+Sudden death can be the first symptom with no prior warning.
+Risk is highest in young dogs with severe stenosis.
+Beta-blockers are essential.

 6Should I restrict my dog's exercise with aortic stenosis?

-For mild cases, most cardiologists allow normal activity with common-sense limits — avoid extreme exertion in heat.
-For moderate cases, vigorous exercise, competitive activities, and sustained running should be avoided.
-For severe cases, strict exercise restriction is essential — leash walks only, no running, no rough play.
-Your cardiologist will provide specific guidelines based on your dog's pressure gradient and ECG findings.
+Mild: normal activity, avoid extreme exertion in heat.
+Moderate: no vigorous exercise, running, or sports.
+Severe: strict restriction - leash walks only, no running or rough play.
+Your cardiologist provides specific guidelines based on pressure gradient and ECG.

 7Does pet insurance cover aortic stenosis?

-Coverage depends on your policy's congenital/hereditary condition terms.
-Many comprehensive policies cover it if enrolled before a murmur is documented.
-The critical factor is timing — heart murmurs noted at puppy vet visits before enrollment will make this pre-existing.
-At $600-$3,000/year for management and potential $5,000-$15,000 for surgery, insurance is important for at-risk breeds.
+Many comprehensive policies cover aortic stenosis if enrolled before a murmur is documented.
+Murmurs noted before enrollment make it pre-existing.
+At $600-$3,000/year for management plus potential $5,000-$15,000 surgery, insurance is valuable.

 Marcel Janik, founder of RealVetCost